 If you are trying to understand who I am, then give it up.
 We'll have to meet personally and chat for a few years to get that accomplished.
 However, at my core, I am a very simple person.
 I am an only child who has been blessed with parents who were married for 52 years.
 My father passed away in 2006 at the age of 82.
 A great man and a gentleman from an era that has long gone where agreements were made and honored through a mere handshake.
 My mother, is presently still alive and plays an important role in pushing me to always view any circumstance as a container filled with invaluable lessons.
 She's always been a key believer in maintaining a positive mind, which I try to pass along every day to my friends, family and professional relationships.

-I was born in Curaçao which is an island in the Southeastern Caribbean and presently still forms part of the Dutch Kingdom.
+I grew up Curaçao which is an island in the Southeastern Caribbean and presently still forms part of the Dutch Kingdom.
 It's a great place to raise children.
 I often say that multiculturalism was invented in Curaçao where individuals from over 32 cultures live.
 I obtained my college-level education in the United States where I've lived for most of my life.
 I have travelled all across the world and have worked in Europe, Asia Pacific, Latin America, Canada and other places.
 There is no perfect nation.
 However, for me the U.S. is the greatest country on earth.
 Americans are also far from perfect, however in my opinion the U.S., today remains the nation that still provides the greatest opportunities for advancements, fairness and equality.

 My intuition is probably my greatest guide, even though my thinking is based on logical reasoning and analytics.
 Probably a result of my academic background.
 I take measurable risks that yield measurable results.
 My direct reports, superiors, family and friends typically point out that I excel in dynamic environments while remaining pragmatic.
 I am a very direct.
 Some say I am too direct - still working on that.
 Integrity is a big deal for me and so is trust.
 I don't do well with people who like mental chess games or work in shadows.
 Frankly I think it's a great waste of time and shows a great lack of intellectual capacity.